The Todo Noise Application

 const mute = audioContext.createGain();

-mute.gain.value = globals.get('mute') ?
+mute.gain.value = global.get('mute') ?
 0 : 1;

 mute.connect(master);

-globals.onUpdate(() => $layout.requestUpdate());
+global.onUpdate(() => $layout.requestUpdate());

-Now, let's modify our globals.onUpdate
+Now, let's modify our global.onUpdate

-globals.onUpdate(updates => {
+global.onUpdate(updates => {

 switch (key) {